 “The impact of media has been overwhelmingly extensive, both within Idaho and nationally,” Judge noted.
 “While some reports have been factual, others have sensationalized the events, potentially prejudicing Kohberger.”

-Additionally, Judge pointed out the Latah County courthouse’s inadequacies in handling such a high-profile case due to its small size and insufficient staff to manage a large jury pool, which would likely number around 6,000 potential jurors.
+Additionally, the Judge pointed out the Latah County courthouse’s inadequacies in handling such a high-profile case due to its small size and insufficient staff to manage a large jury pool, which would likely number around 6,000 potential jurors.

 The courthouse also lacks adequate security measures for a trial of this magnitude, especially considering the safe ingress and egress for sensitive witnesses, he explained.